 Where you'll work: Hospitals, nursing care facilities, public health clinics, home health agencies, gyms, cafeterias, food manufacturers, private practice

 Dietitians are experts in nutrition science.
 You’ll need a bachelor’s degree in nutrition, or a closely related field, to get started in your career.

-Your best bet is to earn a degree from a program accredited by the American Dietetic Association (ADA).
+Your best bet is to earn a degree from a program accredited by the Academy of Nutrition and Dietetics.
 Some of these programs are combined bachelor's/master's tracks, which provide both classroom and on-the-job training.

 Your coursework will cover:

 - Business administration